 This is what I really like!
 They break down exactly how much you earn, and also where you earn it.
 They also let you know when a property has been sold.
 All that information is available in the Fundrise dashboard.

 As a comparison of my returns here’s what Fundrise shares on their site:

 My Specific Fundrise Portfolio Allocations

 I was most interested in long-term growth, so I invested in the Growth REIT.
 They also offer the East Coast, West Coast, and the Heartland (Midwest) REITs.

 But in looking at the distribution on my pie chart, it says I have 36% invested in fixed income, 15% in Core Plus, 33% in Value Add (typically, renovation projects), and 15% in Opportunistic.

 Not only do I always know what I’m investing in, but Fundrise even gives me pictures of what I’m invested in.
 For example, one holding is a $5.8 million construction project, Mosby University City.
 It’s a 300-unit apartment complex in Charlotte, North Carolina, and they’ve announced that it’s recently been completed.

 Another example is the recent investment into a single-family rental development near Dallas, Texas.
-It gives you the strategy, which is Opportunistic, and the total value of $16.5 million.
+It gives you the strategy, which is Opportunistic, and a total value of $16.5 million.
 Others are projects in Atlanta, Los Angeles, and Austin, Texas.
-They even discloses some investments, located near where I live.
+They even disclose some investments, located near where I live.

 The point is, I know where my money is being invested at all times.